glacjay/tiger-c/README.md

 Progress
 ========

-Chapter 1 - Program 1:
+Chapter 1 - Program 2:

-Write a function int `maxargs(ast_stmt_t)` that tells the maximum number of arguments of any print statement within any subexpression of a given statement.
-For example, `maxargs(prog)` is 2.

-Hint: remember that print statements can contain expressions that contain other print statements.
+Write a function `void interp(ast_stmt_t)` that "interprets" a program in this language.
+To write in a "functional programming" style -- in while you never use an assignment statement -- initialize each local variable as you declare it.